eterevsky/kolmogorov/README.md

 ### SK(I) combinatory logic

 Applies S and K transformations from [combinatory logic](https://en.wikipedia.org/wiki/Combinatory_logic).
 The program is a sequence of Ss and Ks followed by terms `01`.
 The program is valid if after expanding the rules it leaves only 0s and 1s.

+## Generation methods: unary representation

+In the following methods the number is represented by outputing a specific number of items.
+All of the output items are equivalent and only their count is significant.

+### Binary Brainfuck

+Brainfuck program on a binary tape. `+` and `-` operations are equivalent. `.` operation increments the output by 1, regradless of the value in the current position.

+### Turing machine

+A Turing machine with a binary tape.
+The output is the number of 1s from the final position of the head to the right.

+### Turing machine with output counter

+A Turing machine on a binary tape with an extra ouput tape.
+Each transition rule may increment the output counter, which starts with 0.

+### SK(I) combinarory logic

+The expression is composed of Ss and Ks followed by a single 1.
+The valid output contains a string of 1s without any Ss and Ks left.
+The number of 1s is the output.

+## Generation methods: other

+### Arbitrary precision BrainFuck

+BrainFuck program operating on a tape of arbitrary precision integers.
+Input/output operations are not permitted.
+The output of the program is the number in the cell 0 after the program has finished.
+Unlike other options, the output in this mode can be negative.

 ## Measuring the complexity